 Are your children bored with the toys they already have?
 Do they want something new and exciting?
 Or are did the just start getting into cars?
 Then an RC (remote controlled) car is an amazing and fun gift.
-Not only will a remote controlled car give them hours of fun, but it may actually teach them basic facts about how cars function.
+Not only will a remote-controlled vehicle give them hours of fun, but it may teach them basic facts about how cars function.
 Half the fun of owning one of these is upgrading them, and tinkering around with the various parts found therein.

-Now, of course, an RC car is not nearly the same as an actual car, but playing with it will certainly stimulate that mechanic, do-it-yourself part of their personalities.
-Another awesome fact is that your kids will spend more time outside, not only on sidewalks, but in nature as well, as these cars are not meant to be played with indoors.
+Now, of course, an RC car is not nearly the same as an actual car, but playing with it will undoubtedly stimulate that mechanic, do-it-yourself part of their personalities.
+Another impressive fact is that your kids will spend more time outside, not only on sidewalks but in nature as well, as these cars are not meant to be played indoors.
 However, this isn’t just a gift for kids – there are many enthusiasts, adults, who would certainly love one of these bad boys.
-Car enthusiasts and model train or plane fans will definitely enjoy playing with these things.
+Car enthusiasts and model train or plane fans will enjoy playing with these things.